wp-plugins/participants-database/readme.txt

 = 1.3.2 =
 * moved templates and image uploads defaults out of the plugin directory
 * updated instructions for using singe-record templates
+* image files are now stored as filenames only to allow portability; backward compatibility provided for

 = 1.3.1 =